sonic-net/SONiC/doc/drop_counters/drop_counters_HLD.md

 (6) (not shown) CLI uses State DB to display hardware capabilities (e.g. how many counters are available, supported drop reasons, etc.)

 # 5 Warm Reboot Support
-The debug counts orchagent will restore counter configurations after a warm reboot.
-It will get the current configuration from the SAI and check this against the configuration saved in config DB, reconfiguring the debug counters if necessary.
+At this stage, debug counters will be deleted prior to warm reboot and re-installed when orchagent starts back up.
+This is intended to simplify upgrade behavior and conserve hardware resources during the warm reboot.

 # 6 Unit Tests
 A separate test plan will be uploaded and reviewed by the community.
+This will include both virtual switch tests to verify that ASIC_DB is configured correctly as well as pytest to verify overall system correctness.

 # 7 Open Questions
-None at this time.
+- How common of an operation is configuring a drop counter?
+Is this something that will usually only be done on startup, or something people will be updating frequently?